Exist888/Color-Scheme-Creator/README.md

 # __Color Scheme Creator__
-Coded from scratch while modifying designs provided by Scrimba as part of Scrimba's Frontend Web Development course.
+Coded from scratch using and modifying designs provided by Scrimba as part of Scrimba's Frontend Web Development course.
 <br/><br/>

 ### __Perfect for designers who want to generate beautiful color schemes on the fly__